 The second movement, Andante, was inspired by one of MacMillan’s most influential muses, Lynn Seymour, and brings a complete change of mood.
 Here a couple, on press night principal Lauren Cuthbertson and soloist Reece Clarke, danced a lyrical pas de deux based on class work, the tall, elegant Clarke offering steady support to the lithe, unhurried movements of his ballerina.

 The Royal Ballet, Concerto, Lauren Cuthbertson and Reece Clarke. © ROH 2019 Tristram Kenton

 It’s a moment when time stops; but the buoyant mood is restored in the final Allegro movement, where the gusto and pinpoint accuracy of Fumi Kaneko’s solo work is framed by a large ensemble now tackling the increasing speed of the score with enhanced confidence.

-Frederick Ashton’s 1968 Enigma Variations, set to the Elgar musical variations of the same name, is the quintessential English work.
-Bathed in the golden light of an idealised English countryside, it is a wistful work detailing an imaginary occasion in the life of the composer when he and a group of friends spent time in his Worcestershire home.
+Frederick Ashton’s 1968 Enigma Variations is in glaring contrast to Concerto.
+Set to Elgar’s musical variations of the same name, and bathed in the golden light of an idealised English countryside, it is a wistful work detailing an imaginary occasion in the life of the composer when he and a group of friends spent time in his Worcestershire home.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|